Employment Law Certificate Course

 - Examine age discrimination in hiring and in retirement.

 This is an accelerated course that is offered in an online format.
 You will be expected to spend an average of at least 8 hours per week reading and completing assignments.
 Please note that extensions will not be granted.
 This course is the equivalent of at least 45 clock hours of study.
 70% is the minimum passing score on all tests and assignments for this course.
-Additional details are available on the The Center for Legal Studies website.
+Additional details are available on the The Center for Legal Studies by Barbri website.

 Session One: Introduction to Employment Law